eI1on/pz-building-menu/DEVELOPMENT.md

 <br>
 Each recipe is defined as a Lua table with specific fields that outline the requirements for constructing an object.
 These fields include:

 **neededTools**: A list of tool names required to build the object.
 Tools are keys from the ```BuildingMenu.Tools``` table, such as "*Hammer*" or "*Paintbrush*".
-Full table can be found [BuildingMenu.Tools](https://github.com/eI1on/pz-building-menu/blob/c37d0dd961c9d63fc1beb6f88f42708314be5fe4/Contents/mods/BuildingMenu/media/lua/client/BuildingMenu01_Main.lua#L42-L134).
+Full table can be found [BuildingMenu.Tools](https://github.com/eI1on/pz-building-menu/blob/06ae6a0d1cc30c5fc2649e123c940cdf82d0e2c0/Contents/mods/BuildingMenu/media/lua/client/BuildingMenu01_Main.lua#L39-L134).

 **neededMaterials**: An array of materials required for the construction.
 Each material entry is a table specifying the material's in-game item Full Type (Material) and the quantity needed (Amount).

-* **Items Alternatives**: Group of Item Types (material or consumable) which can be combined to fullfill the Material/Consumable Group, e.g. the [The Glass Pane](https://github.com/eI1on/pz-building-menu/blob/c37d0dd961c9d63fc1beb6f88f42708314be5fe4/Contents/mods/BuildingMenu/media/lua/client/BuildingMenu01_Main.lua#L140-L147) item requirement now recognizes various types of glass from mods like Improvised Glass, Soul's Building Time and Snake's Mod Pack which can be combined to meet the requirement.
+* **Items Alternatives**: Group of Item Types (Material/Consumable) which can be combined to fullfill the Material/Consumable Group, e.g. the [Glass Pane](https://github.com/eI1on/pz-building-menu/blob/c37d0dd961c9d63fc1beb6f88f42708314be5fe4/Contents/mods/BuildingMenu/media/lua/client/BuildingMenu01_Main.lua#L140-L147) item requirement now recognizes various types of glass from mods like Improvised Glass, Soul's Building Time and Snake's Mod Pack which can be combined to meet the requirement.

-* **Groups Alternative**: Groups of Materials/Consumables where one group can be used as an alternative to the entire first group to fulfill the requirement, e.g., in the [Nails](https://github.com/eI1on/pz-building-menu/blob/c37d0dd961c9d63fc1beb6f88f42708314be5fe4/Contents/mods/BuildingMenu/media/lua/client/BuildingMenu01_Main.lua#L152-L161) requirement group, you can now use "TW.LargeBolt" as an alternative to "Base.Nails", with a conversion multiplier of 0.75 (you can build an object that has as requirement 8 Nails or 6 Large Bolts, for Wells you can build them with 1 Rope or 1 Sheet Rope).
+* **Groups Alternative**: Groups of Materials/Consumables where one group can be used as an alternative to the entire first group(or the other groups) to fulfill the requirement, e.g., in the [Nails](https://github.com/eI1on/pz-building-menu/blob/06ae6a0d1cc30c5fc2649e123c940cdf82d0e2c0/Contents/mods/BuildingMenu/media/lua/client/BuildingMenu01_Main.lua#L152-L161) requirement group, you can now use "TW.LargeBolt" as an alternative to "Base.Nails", with a conversion multiplier of 0.75 (you can build an object that has as requirement 8 Nails or 6 Large Bolts, for Wells you can build them with 1 Rope or 1 Sheet Rope).

-**useConsumable**: An array similar to neededMaterials, but for consumable items that will be used up in the construction process.
+**useConsumable**: An array similar to neededMaterials, but for consumable items that will be used up in the construction process, also supports Alternative Items and Groups.

 **skills**: Defines the skill requirements for constructing the object.
-Each entry is a table specifying the skill name (Skill), the minimum level required (Level), and the experience points awarded upon successful construction (Xp).
+Each entry is a table specifying the skill name (Skill), whole list can be found [PerkFacotry.Perks](https://projectzomboid.com/modding/zombie/characters/skills/PerkFactory.Perks.html), the minimum level required (Level), and the experience points awarded upon successful construction (Xp).

 **Example**
 Here's an example of defining and integrating a new recipe for a "Grey Big Stone Wall":